saattrupdan/saattrupdan.com/src/frontend/about.md

 Learning, and also several years of industry experience in the public and private sector.

-I'm really interested in low-resource natural language processing (especially for Scandinavian languages), bias in language models, uncertainty estimation methods, and graph machine learning.
+I'm really interested in local AI, low-resource natural language processing, an evaluation of large language models.

 Check out [my CV](/cv.pdf) for more details.